dthapa/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `timeout` - (Optional) Timeout (in seconds) for the function.
 Default value is 60 seconds.
 Cannot be more than 540 seconds.

 * `entry_point` - (Optional) Name of a JavaScript function that will be executed when the Google Cloud Function is triggered.

+* `runtime` - (Optional) Environment runtime, used by function.
+Default value is nodejs6.
+Allowed values are: nodejs6, nodejs8, and python37.

 * `trigger_http` - (Optional) Boolean variable.
 Any HTTP request (of a supported type) to the endpoint will trigger function execution.
 Supported HTTP request types are: POST, PUT, GET, DELETE, and OPTIONS.
 Endpoint is returned as `https_trigger_url`.
 Cannot be used with `trigger_bucket` and `trigger_topic`.